Radionic/lorata/README.md

 pnpm dev
 ```

-(Optional) If you need image captioning model, configure `.env` with your OpenAI-compatible API key and model:
+(Optional) If you need image/video captioning model, configure `.env` with your OpenAI-compatible API key and model:

 ```bash
 OPENAI_API_MODEL=